sleeptoken/zettelkasten/Active Directory Basics.md

  - The server that runs the Active Directory services is known as a **Domain Controller (DC)**.

 Active Directory is also the component that allows your school/university to restrict you from accessing the control panel on your school/university machines.
 Policies will usually be deployed throughout the network so that you don't have administrative privileges over those computers.
+## Active Directory

+﻿The core of any Windows Domain is the **Active Directory Domain Service (AD DS)**.
+This service acts as a catalogue that holds the information of all of the "objects" that exist on your network.
+##### Users

 ### References
 [TryHackMe | Active Directory Basics](https://tryhackme.com/room/winadbasics)